Workplace Knee, Shoulder, & Joint Injury

-For more than 35 years, the attorneys at Kanoski Bresney have helped countless clients collect workers' compensation benefits necessary to cover medical care and lost wages for injured workers.
+For more than 40 years, the Springfield workers’ compensation attorneys at Kanoski Bresney have helped countless clients collect workers’ compensation benefits necessary to cover medical care and lost wages for injured workers.
 We have the knowledge, skill and experience proving that knee, shoulder and joint injuries were work-related.
 Put our experience to work.

 Painters, assembly workers, tradesmen and workers in a number of other industries often work on their knees or with their hands over their heads.
 Repetitive stress on the joints can lead to permanent bone, tendon, muscle or ligament damage.

 We carefully investigate accident scenes to determine if a third party, such as a manufacturer or vendor, was at-fault.
 We are prepared to bring personal injury claims against negligent third parties.
 Our attorneys help injured employees cover lost wages and get medical care for their workplace injuries.

 We have collected more than $100 million for injured workers.
 We focus not only on high-dollar-value cases — the attorneys at our firm handle workers’ compensation cases of all sizes for clients throughout central Illinois.
 Call us at (217) 523-7742 to schedule a free initial consultation to discuss injuries to the knee, shoulder or other joint.